-Join Jim Stice for an in-depth discussion in this video Dividend-based valuation, part of Business Valuation.
+Join Jim Stice for an in-depth discussion in this video Dividend-based valuation, part of Finance Foundations: Business Valuation.

 - Let's use two dividend models to…estimate the value of McDonalds.…First the Constant Future Dividend model.…In this simple model, the business is valued as if…the current cash dividend amount is a…fixed payment to be received each year forever.…Now the valuation in this case is easy.…The future dividend stream is a perpetuity,…an infinite series of cash-flows of the same amount.…The appropriate valuation formula is as follows:…the Price = Dividends ÷ r, where r =…Interest rate being used in the analysis.…